 Question25 - Answer 25:

-Question 26: When employees depart from the public service and the adjustment is made to the last salary payment, how will this affect the tax slips?
+Question 26: When employees depart from the public service and the adjustment is made to the final salary payment, how will this affect their income tax slips?

 Question26 - Answer 26: